David and Goliath

 David had two jobs.
-He worked for the family business and also as an intern for SaulSoft.
+He worked for the family business and also as an intern for a large software consultancy firm SaulSoft.

 SaulSoft had a fierce rivalry with Philistine Inc. Industrial espionage between the two companies was a regular occurrence due to a lack of laws and government oversight.